akka/akka-persistence-cassandra/EventsByTag.md

 A separate table is maintained for events by tag queries to that is written to in batches.

-It is partitioned via tag and a time bucket.
+The table is partitioned via tag and a time bucket.
+This allows events for the same tag can be queried and the time bucket prevents all events for the same tag being in a single partition.

 The timebucket causes a hot spot for writes but this is kept to a minimum by making the bucket small enough and by batching the writes into unlogged batches.

-Each events by tag query starts at the offset you provide and queries the events.
+Each events by tag query starts at the provided offset and queries the events.
-Events for a particular tag are partitioned by the tag name and a timebucket (this is a day for older versions of the plugin, and configurable for the latest version).
-Meaning that each eventsByTag stream will initially do a query per time bucket to get up to the current (many of these could be empty so very little over head, some may bring back many events).
+The stream will initially do a query per time bucket to get up to the current (many of these could be empty so very little over head, some may bring back many events).
 For example if you set the offset to be 30 days ago and a day time bucket, it will require 30 * nr queries to get each stream up to date.
 If a particular partition contains many events then it is paged back from Cassandra based on demand.

+When no offset is provided EventsByTag queries start at the configured `first-time-bucket`.
+For new applications increase this to the day your application is initially deployed to speed to `NoOffset` queries.

 ## Bucket sizes

-Events by tag partitions are grouped into buckets to avoid a partition for a given tag getting to large.
+Events by tag partitions are grouped into buckets to avoid a single partition for a tag getting to large.

 * 1000s of events per day per tag -- DAY